 Discrete mathematics (e.g., set theory and mathematical logic)

 Data structures and algorithms

 Computer architecture and operating systems

-Two exams and about eight homework assignments and projects, most
+Three exams and seven homework assignments and

-Database Systems: An Application-Oriented Approach, Introductory Version,
+Database Systems - An Application-Oriented Approach, Introductory Version, 2nd

 Oracle 10g Programming: A Primer